shopware/frontends/apps/docs/src/getting-started/routing.md

 In Shopware, the concept of routing is connected to `SeoUrl` routes.
 A `SeoUrl` contains information about the path and what page it resolves to.

-In the most common routing scenario, you will have a URL path like `/en/My-Product` and want to resolve it to a route configuration.
-The `useNavigationSearch` composable provides a function to do just that:
+In the most common routing scenario, you will have a URL path like `/Winter-Season/My-Product` and want to resolve it to a route configuration.
+The `useNavigationSearch` composable provides a function to do that:

 ```js
 import {